What is a Multi-Tiered System of Supports?

 ♦ Universal screening to identify students needing supplemental support

-♦ Multiple tiers of academic and behavioral support that are progressively more intensive
+♦ Multiple tiers of academic, social-emotional and behavioral support that are progressively more intensive

 ♦ Evidence-based interventions matched to student need